PublishedJan 22, 2026UpdatedApr 21, 2026

 Fingerprint EntropyWarn

-• ❌ Where Browserless fell short: Exposed a definitive CDP automation flag; failed to align timezones or languages with proxy IP geography; and leaked Windows-specific fonts on a Linux platform.
+• ❌ Where Browserless fell short: Exposed a critical CDP automation flag; failed to match timezones or languages to proxy IP locations; and exhibited "franken-fingerprint" traits such as Windows fonts on Linux environments.

 Pricing